 Tuition Assistance & Scholarships

 At Santa Margarita Catholic High School, it is our desire that every student have the opportunity to receive a well-rounded Catholic education.
 With the rising cost of education, we are committed to helping families provide a Santa Margarita education for their student(s).
-One of every four students at Santa Margarita receives tuition assistance.

 Santa Margarita Catholic High School offers awards in the form of tuition assistance and scholarships – these are awards that do not have to be repaid.
 Tuition assistance awards are based on financial need.
 Additionally, privately-funded scholarships are awarded to students based on need, academic excellence, leadership, service, talent and other criteria.
 Tuition assistance combined with privately funded scholarships can provide up to 50 percent of the cost of tuition at SMCHS.
 Please see below for specific application criteria and information.
 Student loans are offered through Your Tuition Solution.